2.6. Control Constructs

 end

-MATLAB has an built-in constant called eps, which is the smallest, positive, non-zero value that can be noticed with addition.
-A fun illustration of a while loop is to find this value manually.
+MATLAB has a built-in constant called eps, which is the smallest, positive, nonzero value that can be noticed when added to the number 1.
+A fun illustration of a while loop is to find this value with a program.
+When we add a number to 1 and the computer thinks that the sum is 1, we have a number smaller than eps.

 epsilon = 1;